iholas/Work/README.md

 ## UCR_macro.sas
 This is a SAS 9.2 syntax reading in raw [FBI Unified Criminal Reporting](https://ucr.fbi.gov/) data, cleaning and aggregating to State level.
 Along the way the data is merged with US Census population estimates to calcuate crime rates per 1000 citizens.

+This macro, modified for distribution, is published [here](https://github.com/iholas/ucr_read).

-The data cleaned thorugh this macro was key to a book I co-authored in 2016:
+The data cleaned thorugh this macro was part of my contribution to this book:

 *Corporal Punishment in U.S. Public Schools:Legal Precedents, Current Practices, and Future Policy*<br/>
 Gershoff, Elizabeth, Purtell, Kelly M., Holas, Igor<br/>